First, save your presentation, create a designs

 .

-Common Slide Designs
+Common Slide Types

 Presentation slides can contain an option called slide-design

-that selects a different slide design within the design of the presentation, e.g. slide-design=subtitle
+that selects a different slide design within the design of the presentation.
+E.g. slide-design=subtitle

-.
 The content of such a slide gets the CSS class slide-design-[name]

 , e.g. slide-design-subtitle